BurnRight wood burning and air pollution consumer awareness campaign.

 - Put a link from your website to the consumer information on either the findachimneysweep site – www.findachimneysweep.co.uk/we-all-breathe-the-same-air/ or link to the same info on the digital brochure – http://ow.ly/G21T30gIp67

 This campaign is very important.
-Many Guild members already help their customers with this issue but the consumer information and videos will make a big difference.
-Consumers are encouraged to share it with others to spread the message.
+Many Guild members already help their customers with correct burning advice but the BurnRight campaign with it’s simple consumer information and videos will make a big difference.

 If we are successful it will turn the problem around and could save our industry from set-backs.
 Guild sweeps have the highest standards and are the most professional group of chimney sweeps in the country.
-We now have some great tools to get us started and forwarding the email to each of your customers whilst sweeping the chimney is the first step.
+We now have some great tools to get us started.

 A few weeks after the start of this campaign, sweeps from any organisation will be invited to join.
 They will be supplied with the same information and guidance.
 The issue is far too important to limit action to any one group and we can’t do it all on our own.